amnonongus/Storytime/README.md

   - Implement logic to show how many characters are remaining in form submission.
   - Form boxes currently one of the only non-responsives elements on the site, need to fix this.
   - Make the music play more fluidly from page to page and add different songs.
+  - Push stories with most recent comments to the top of the index page.
 _______________________________________________________________